HOTEL TOILETRIESA Change for the Better?

 Brands include Holiday Inn, Kimpton, Six Senses, InterContinental, Crowne Plaza and Staybridge Suites.

-Do you have any ideas or comments about bathroom amenity products and the issue of plastic waste?
-We’d love to hear your thoughts in the comments section below!
+Do you have any comments about bathroom amenity products and the issue of plastic waste?
+We’d love to hear your thoughts in the survey below!

 Author: Amanda Lambert, Green Getaways